bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/invalid_for-in_initializer.md

 SyntaxError: for-in loop head declarations may not have initializers
 ====================================================================

-The JavaScript [strict mode](../strict_mode)-only exception “for-in loop head declarations may not have initializers” occurs when the head of a [for…in](../statements/for...in) contains an initializer expression, such as |`for (var i = 0 in obj)`|.
+The JavaScript [strict mode](../strict_mode)-only exception "for-in loop head declarations may not have initializers” occurs when the head of a [for…in](../statements/for...in) contains an initializer expression, such as |`for (var i = 0 in obj)`|.
 This is not allowed in for-of loops in strict mode.

 Message
 -------